alehee/PlanYourResponsibilities-Platform/README.md

   ```
   6. Upload changes to host or run the XAMPP server, and you're good to go!

 To run daily mail, database autoclear, and other cool stuff you need to run *\TFRS2P6VB6\save_server.php*, I used Windows Task Scheduler and the .bat file inside the folder.
+My proposition is to plan daily *save_server.php* page opening on 6AM, script should run up to 2 minutes!

 ## Thank you!
 Thank you for peeking at my project!